 ER or 911

-In the event of a medical health concern (infection, chronic health condition including mental health) visit a health care provider, urgent care, or telemedicine (Doctor On Demand).
+In the event of a medical health concern (infection, chronic health condition including mental health) visit a health care provider, or local urgent care clinic.

 What EAP Is

 EAP provides up to six sessions of short-term counseling and referral for employees and their families when they are experiencing life challenges.
 Life challenges include crisis, death, marital trouble, divorce, family problems, financial problems, and work-related stress.
 Six sessions are available for counseling per issue per year.

 In-person and virtual counseling appointments provided by external counselors are typically 45-60 minutes.
 However, tele-therapy offered the same day by GuidanceResources® is limited to 30 minutes.
 If an individual is having difficulty connecting to care or has concerns related to care, please call GuidanceResources®.
 Additional services such as legal assistance, financial counseling, work-life solutions, and life coaching are available in a limited capacity.
 The program is administered by GuidanceResources®.
 Contact anytime, anywhere.

 What EAP Is Not